Fort York Guard

 The Fort York Guard is an historical animation unit based at Fort York in downtown Toronto.
 The Guard recreates the Canadian Regiment of Fencible Infantry, stationed at the fort in 1815.

 Several versions of the Guard have existed since it was first created in 1934.
 The current Fort York Guard is employed by the non-profit organization The Friends of Fort York, and primarily consists of high school and university students from the Greater Toronto Area.
 The Guard performs in daily music, musket and artillery demonstrations during the summer months.

+The Guard operated through the COVID-19 pandemic but was suspended by the City of Toronto in 2022, reportedly in the belief that living history displays perpetuated colonialism, and has not yet been reinstated.

 Organization

 The Fort York Guard represents the Canadian Regiment of Fencible Infantry, stationed at the fort between February and June 1815, immediately after the War of 1812.
 Part of the Guard portrays the regiment's Fife and Drum Corps, playing period military music, while the remainder, forming the Squad, represent the rank-and-file of Captain Edward Cartwright's No. 2 (Grenadier) Company.
 A strong contingent of younger students between the ages of 11 and 16 participate in the Fife and Drums Corps' volunteer program throughout the summer.

 The Drums Corps is led by a Drum Major and a Bugle Major, while the Squad is commanded by a Sergeant and Corporal.